cognitedata/oryx/README.md

 ## Error handling

 Errors are handled by the main handler logic.
-Every `IHttpNext` has a member `ErrorAsync` that takes the context and an exception.
+Every `IHttpNext` has a member `OnErrorAsync` that takes the context and an exception.
 Thus every stage in the pipeline may be short-circuited by calling the error handler.

 To produce a custom error response you can use the `withError` handler _after_ e.g `fetch`.
 The supplied `errorHandler`